queone/azm/cmd/azm/README.md

 (TODO: Need OIDC setup example, and how configure the SP on the Azure side with federated login.)

-These login methods and the environment variables are described in more length in the [maz](https://github.com/queone/maz) package README.
+These login methods and the environment variables are described in more length in the [maz README](https://github.com/queone/azm/blob/main/pkg/maz/README.md).

 ### Quick Examples